President Panchaksharam: Production

 Playwright B. S. Ramiah adapted Russian dramatist Nikolai Gogol's 1836 play The Government Inspector into a Tamil play titled President Panchaksharam with S. V. Sahasranamam starring.
 The play, which was produced by Sahasranamam's own company Seva Stage, and had Devika in a key role, was critically acclaimed, and it was adapted into a film with the same title.
 Sahasranamam, who appeared in the play, returned for the film as well.
 The film adaptation was directed and edited by A. Bhimsingh, and produced by V. Arunachalam and Chinna Annamalai under Savithri Pictures.
 Ramiah wrote the screenplay and dialogues.
 Cinematography was handled by M. Karnan, and the art direction by Chowdhury.
 The film featured a musical play based on V. O. Chidambaram Pillai.
 The final length of the film was 14614 feet.

 Soundtrack

-The soundtrack of the film was composed by G. Ramanathan, while the lyrics were written by Subramania Bharati, Kannadasan, K. S. Gopalakrishnan and Ku.
-Ma.
-Balasubramaniam.
+The soundtrack was composed by G. Ramanathan.

 Release and reception

 President Panchaksharam was released on 10 July 1959.
 Kanthan of Kalki positively reviewed the film for being different from formulaic Tamil films released before.
 The film was commercially successful, and film historian Randor Guy said it would be remembered for "the interesting screenplay and good performances by Sahasranamam, Rajendran and Saroja Devi."
-Following Rajendran's death in 2014, Prakash Upadhyaya of International Business Times described it as one of his "best works as actor".